AlexCue987/kotests-mockks-generator/README.md

 # Generate tests and mocks, and serialize objects as Kotlin code

-**Why:** if classes have many fields, developing tests and mocks is time-consuming. `kotests-generator` makes it faster.
+**Why:** if classes have many fields, developing tests and mocks is time-consuming. `kotests-mockks-generator` makes it faster.

 **What:**
 * for existing or new code, serialize actual objects into compilable Kotlin, in a format that is easy to use in tests